 If bulging, twisted varicose veins are causing leg pain and interfering with your quality of life, you might need an ambulatory phlebectomy to treat them.
-At Tallahassee Vein & Face Clinic in Tallahassee, Florida, Charles W. Kent, MD, and the vein care team offer in-office, minimally invasive ambulatory phlebectomy procedures to remove the diseased vein and improve your leg health.
-Call Tallahassee Vein & Face Clinic or book an appointment online today.
+At Tallahassee Vein & Face Clinic, Charles W. Kent, MD, and the vein care team offer in-office, minimally invasive ambulatory phlebectomy procedures to remove the diseased vein and improve your leg health.

 An ambulatory phlebectomy is an in-office procedure to treat venous insufficiency.
 The Tallahassee Vein & Face Clinic team only needs to make small incisions near a diseased vein to remove it with a hook.